Miaoyanwang/Two-mode-HOSVD/README.md

 tmp_extend.m implements the power iteration algorithm (Anandkumar et al JMLR 2014) .
 We optimized the original algorithm and extended it to allow order-p tensors.

-See the comments in each file for input/output format.
+See demo.m for input/output format.